cutthroat78/Leaving-Cert-Notes/README.md

 - Find videos for each Maths thing/section we have done so far and add to notion
 - Convert maths notes that was sent to me into digital notes
 ### Music
-- Re do note value music anki cards but make them cloze cards, with all info
+- Add treble and bass notes phrase word things that help remember note values to anki
 - Go through and change all irish music link names (the [] part of the link)
+- Look at studyclix info to see exam structure and performing practical structure/info
 - Convert sheets on . (dotted) notes and rests
 - Sort out treble key signatures page
+- Change notes in note-names.md to images
 - Add below to music note notes:
   - Dotted Crochet
   - Dotted minim